 \subsection{Antibody Sequence Infilling}

 We consider the task of unguided antibody infilling, where certain complementarity determining regions (CDRs) of antibodies (\ie sequences of amino acids) are missing and to be generated by the model.
 We adopt NOC-D \citep{gruver2023protein}, which is a discrete diffusion model trained on 104K antibody sequences from the Observed Antibody Space dataset \citep{ruffolo2023fast}.
 We further train a GPT model on the same dataset as the copula model.
-We defer details of the model and the training procedure to \cref{appx:exp-details-protein-infill}.
+See \cref{appx:exp-details-protein-infill} for training details.

 We follow \citet{gruver2023protein} to select the same 10 antibody seed sequences from paired OAS \citep{olsen2022observed}.
 We consider two infilling tasks: (i) three CDRs $\{\text{HCDR1}, \text{HCDR2}, \text{HCDR3}\}$ are masked, and (ii) two CDRs $\{\text{HCDR1}, \text{LCDR1}\}$ are masked.
 We follow the original paper and run $64$ diffusion steps for NOS-D. For DCD (\ie combining NOS-D with the trained GPT model as the copula model), we use $4$ denoising steps.
-We measure the sequence recovery rate, \ie the accuracy of the infilled sequences given the ground truth sequence
+We measure the sequence recovery rate, \ie the accuracy of the infilled sequences given the ground truth sequence.

 As shown in \cref{tab:protein-infilling}, by combining the univariate marginals from NOS-D and the dependencies captured by the GPT model, DCD can also perform well in antibody sequence infilling tasks.